 The shopper activity section displays various actions which shoppers completed after Nurture engagement.
 Taking any of these meaningful actions indicates INTENT and help Nurture determine how best to categorize and choose the next best campaign or engagement path for that shopper.

-The customer stories highlight the name and contact details, and also provide a list of campaigns the customer is currently enrolled in as well as other Nurture and subsequent shopper activity.
+The shopper stories highlight the name and contact details, and also provide a list of campaigns the shopper is currently enrolled in as well as other Nurture and subsequent shopper activity.

 All data visible on the overview page may be viewed within a selected time frame by clicking on the date range bar in the upper right hand corner of the page.
 The default is a 30 day view from the current date.